legends2k/Hello2D/presentation.md

 > **Clip**: additional bounds to drawing operations

+* Any stroke / fill going not within will be clipped
 * Can be *any* geometry (think *shape*), not necessarily rectangles
 * Rectangles are usually faster though
 * *Inside*ness is decided by the same rules as *fill*
 * Clips are combined by intersection

+# Text Rendering

+* A vast topic that warrants its own presentation
+* Fonts / text is ubiquitous; fast
+* Modern forms are **vector** a.k.a **outline** fonts
+* Series of lines and Bézier curves forming the glyphs
+* Raster fonts are fast to render but get pixellated quickly
+* There's _no one true way_™.
+Different APIs, different methods
+* At its essence, it is a series of path rendering at different scales